exekube/base-project/README.md

 ### Step 5: (Optional) Deploy an nginx app

-So, this project does absolutely nothing useful!
-You will need to customize the project before you know how everything works.

-Let's add a basic Terraform module and a Helm chart to deploy **myapp**, an nginx app, onto the cluster:
+Let's add a basic Terraform module and a Helm chart to deploy *myapp*, an nginx app, into our Kubernetes cluster:

-1. Create a project-scoped Terraform module:
+1. Create `modules/myapp` and the Helm chart for it:
     ```sh
     # Create a directory for the module and its `main.tf`
     $ mkdir modules/myapp